codegeny/codegeny-semver/README.md

 </plugin>
 ```

-This plugin will retrieve the previous release of your project and compare the `META-INF/semver.properties`.
+This plugin will retrieve the previous release of your project and compare the classes.

 Let's consider you are working on version `1.2.3-SNAPSHOT` and want to release; the plugin will compare this version with the previous one (which is `1.2.2`) and give the versions for your release and the next snapshot: